SilkRose/Pony/stories/scrap-story/scrap-story.md

 "You're welcome, see you then."

-With that the stallion left and Oxide continued down the alley.
+With that the stallion left, and Oxide continued down the alley.
 She made it almost to the end before finding a big pile beside a trash can at the second to last house.
 She stopped and unhooked herself to go through the pile.

 The first thing she saw was some metal dog cages folded up leaning against the trash cans.
 She levitated those into the good stuff wagon, planning to donate them to Dr. Fauna.
 The second thing she saw was a box of old broken foal toys.
 Rummaging through them, she didn't find anything worth keeping.
 Next she saw a couple of sleds stacked on top one another.
 She left those for somepony else.
 The last thing she saw was a cardboard box with a random assortment of metal.
 It had bearings, nails, plates, chains, and more.
 She levitated the box carefully, as the bottom was barely holding on and could break and spill the box at any moment.
 She put the box in the back left corner of the scrap wagon.